D3PSI/pbrrenderer/README.md

 Like this.

-This is also an problem with the boost library for libboost_filesystem.so.1.71.0 libboost_system.so.1.71.0 and should be solved this way:
+This is also an problem with the boost library for `libboost_filesystem.so.1.71.0` and `libboost_system.so.1.71.0` and should be solved this way:

     sudo cp /usr/lib64/libboost_filesystem.so /usr/lib64/libboost_filesystem.so.1.71.0
     sudo cp /usr/lib64/libboost_system.so /usr/lib64/libboost_system.so.1.71.0